cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob backup_retention_days

-    ``backup_retention_days:`` 7
+    ``backup_retention_days:`` <none>

+        Deprecated in favor of *backup_retention*.

+    .. endblob backup_retention_days

+    .. startblob backup_retention

+    ``backup_retention:`` 7d

-        The number of days to keep content in backup after it has been deleted from the source.
+        How long to keep content in backup after it has been deleted from the source.
 If set to a negative value or zero, deleted content will be kept indefinitely.

+        For backward compatibility, if no unit is specified, days is assumed.

-    .. endblob backup_retention_days
+    .. endblob backup_retention

     .. startblob backup_db